shatha893/Notes/CCNA/chp8/chp8.md

     2. Remote Network
      The router can learn them by 2 ways:
         1. Static.
-           Manually (More on that later).
+           * Manually (remote networks are manually entered into the routing table using static routes).
+           * If there is a change in the network topology, the static route is not automatically updated and must be manually reconfigured.
+           * A static route is appropriate for a small network and when there are few or no redundant links.
+           * A static route is commonly used with a dynamic routing protocol for configuring a default route.
         2. Dynamic
-           By using routing protocols such as OSPF, EIGRP, RIP, ISIS, BGP, ...etc (Also, more on these later).
+           * By using dynamic routing protocols such as OSPF, EIGRP, RIP, ISIS, BGP, ...etc (Also, more on these later).
+           * Basic configuration is only required from the network administrator to statically configure the directly connected networks and the dynamic routing protocol will do the following:
+             * Discover remote networks.
+             * Maintain up-to-date routing information.
+             * Choose the best path to destination networks.
+             * Attempt to find a new best path if the current path is no longer available.

 * <span class="chp8">What does the Routing Table have?</span>
   * How did it learn the networks?